 The restaurant has been cited for many violations in the past few years.
 Most of the violations are “critical,” meaning that they pose a risk of foodborne illness.
 Investigators would follow up after a bad inspection, and corrections would be made, but the next inspection would find problems again.

 The symptoms of an E. coli infection include mild fever, abdominal cramps and pain, vomiting, and diarrhea that is bloody and/or watery.
 The illness usually begins three to four days after you are exposed to the bacteria.
-Most people get better within a week.
+Most people get better within a week without medical attention.
 But some patients, especially young children, can develop hemolytic uremic syndrome (HUS) as a complication from this infection.
+HUS can destroy the kidneys and cause seizures and death.